malaikagalvan/Santander-Customer-Satisfaction-Project/README.md

 * **Data-Visualization-Cleaning.ipynb**: Data analysis and visualization.
 Cleaning train.csv file from Kaggle project
 * **Models_Before_Tuning.ipynb**: Contains all models used on a clean the cleaned trained csv file.
 Includes GridSearchCV.
 * **Updated_Models_with_Tuning.ipynb**: Includes retrained XGBoosting and Random Forest models based on best parameters from GridSearchCV.
+*  **Images**: Contains all images used in this README.md file.

+## Required Packages
+* **pandas, numpy, xgboost, scikit-learn, matplotlib**

+## Kaggle Data
+* The Satandander Customer Satisfaction datasets can be downloaded on Kaggle [right here](https://www.kaggle.com/competitions/santander-customer-satisfaction).

+ ## Training/Evaluation Performance Guide
+ * Training the model involves selecting a model (e.g., Logistic Regression, Random Forest, XGBoost), training it on the training data, and optionally tuning hyperparameters for better performance.
+ * Evaluating performance includes using AUC to assess how well the model predicts the target variable.